coolandcodes/antro/README.md

 The `var` keyword is used to define variables or functions within a **local scope** (i.e. within functions) only.
 When using the `var` keyword, it matters that it isn't used in a **global scope** (i.e. outside functions) else the _antro_ parser will throw a parse error.
 Also, variables created with the `var` keyword can have their value changed/mutated.

 #### Exception Handling - Part 1
-The `eject_with` keyword is the _antro_ equivalent of a [catch block](https://www.geeksforgeeks.org/try-catch-block-in-programming/#what-is-a-catchexcept-block) in other scripting languages like JavaScript. _Antro_ does not directly use the [try/catch](https://medium.com/@puran.joshi307/how-it-works-try-catch-61e90b18140a) model for error handling.
+The `eject_on` keyword is the _antro_ equivalent of a [catch block](https://www.geeksforgeeks.org/try-catch-block-in-programming/#what-is-a-catchexcept-block) in other scripting languages like JavaScript. _Antro_ does not directly use the [try/catch](https://medium.com/@puran.joshi307/how-it-works-try-catch-61e90b18140a) model for error handling.
 It uses an error to catch other errors that occur higher up on the call stack.
 In this way, the [try/catch](https://medium.com/@puran.joshi307/how-it-works-try-catch-61e90b18140a) block [is abstracted away](https://github.com/isocroft/runn) from the source-level (hidden from the programmer) and handled by the _antro_ compiler and runtime.

 #### Exception Handling - Part 2
-The  `panic_with` keyword is the _antro_ equivalent of [panic](https://gobyexample.com/panic) keyword in [Golang](https://go.dev/) which triggers abandonment.
+The  `panic_on` keyword is the _antro_ equivalent of [panic](https://gobyexample.com/panic) keyword in [Golang](https://go.dev/) which triggers abandonment.

+#### Exception Handling - Part 3
+The `use` keyword is the _antro_ equivakent of [finally](https://www.w3schools.com/java/ref_keyword_finally.asp) keyword in most c-based programming languages like Java, C#, Python or PHP

 #### Invaraints
 The `invariants` keyword is used to setup [invariants](https://softwareengineering.stackexchange.com/questions/32727/what-are-invariants-how-can-they-be-used-and-have-you-ever-used-it-in-your-pro) within a **local scope** (i.e. within functions).
 For the design of _antro_, i believe that [invariants](https://softwareengineering.stackexchange.com/questions/32727/what-are-invariants-how-can-they-be-used-and-have-you-ever-used-it-in-your-pro) ought to be baked into the programming model (i.e. the programming language).
 In the future, i plan to setup [macros](https://doc.rust-lang.org/book/ch20-05-macros.html) just like they are used in [Rust](https://www.rust-lang.org/) to make the `invariants` block shorter and more compact.
 All function definitions MUST contain an `invariants` block else the _antro_ runtime will throw an error.